mozilla/mig/README.md

 | log analysis      | (planned) | (planned) | (planned) |
 | system auditing   | ![check](doc/.files/check_mark_green.png) | (planned) | (planned) |

-Quick Start w/ Docker
+Quick Start with Docker
 ---------------------

-You can spin up a local-only MIG setup using docker.
-The container is not suitable for production use but lets you experiment with MIG quickly, providing a single container environment that has most of the MIG components available.
+You can explore a local-only MIG setup using Docker.
+Docker provides a single container environment with most MIG components available.
+Note the container is not intended for full MIG usage.

-To pull from Docker Hub:
+Pulling from Docker Hub:

 ```bash
 $ docker pull mozilla/mig
 $ docker run -it mozilla/mig
 ```

-Or, if you have the source checked out in your GOPATH you can build your own image:
+Alternatively, if the the source is checked out in your GOPATH, build your own image:

 ```bash
 $ cd $GOPATH/src/github.com/mozilla/mig